slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
+> *'A mistake repeated more than once is a decision.' -- Paulo Coelho*
 - Take a look at almost any comment section on the internet and you are guaranteed to find at least one pedant raging about a minor perceived inaccuracy, throwing out the good with the bad.
 - Occam’s razor states that the simplest solution is usually correct.
 > *'My brother says to never make a big decision before you take a shower.'*